Computer-Programming-B/EggCatchingGame/README.md

 Suggested steps to completing this assignment
 ----------
-1. write two `import` statements at the top of your program:
+1. Write two `import` statements at the top of your program:
     * `from microbit import *`
     * `import random`
 2. Declare and initialize a variable `eggX` with a value of 2